avysogorets/Data-Science-Course-NYU-2020/README.md

 ### Lab 3 (09/30):
 Lab3 folder is now available.
 No additional python libraries will be required today.
 See you in class!

+### Lab 4 (10/7):
+Lab4 folder is now available.
+You should be able to run this notebook without any special libraries.